-Compartment Lights Switch (Located near entrance door) -Typical View

-These switches illuminate when the House/ Coach Battery Disconnect switch is ON.
+Compartment Lights Switch (Located near entrance door and/or inside a driver side compartment) -Typical View The switch will illuminate blue when the switch is on.
+White illumination indicates the switch is off.

-POWER AWNING
+AWNING - POWER

 Your coach is equipped with entry door and patio power awnings to provide protection against outdoor elements, such as sun, light rain, and wind.
 The Power Awnings may feature built in LED Lights (if equipped).